Market schedule

 - explicit

-current_onlysemantics are part of the contract so OMNI does not fabricate quarter-over-quarter deltas when the prior parsable quarter is absent
+current_onlysemantics are part of the contract so SEC API does not fabricate quarter-over-quarter deltas when the prior parsable quarter is absent

-/v1/owners/institutional/extract - omni-apps and Merlin can use this as the direct Datastream replacement for the historical institutional ownership extract path without depending on FMP
+/v1/owners/institutional/extract - client applications can use this as the direct SEC API replacement for historical institutional ownership extracts without depending on a third-party market-data provider

 Risk-category labeling